-WRITE BUFFER is used with READ BUFFER as a diagnostic for testing the 1 megabyte buffer and the SCSI bus integrity of the HP 35470A.
-The data is placed into either the data buffer or the HP 35470A's controller memory depending on the Mode field of the command.
-When data is to be placed in the data buffer, the contents of the buffer are flushed to tape first.
+WRITE BUFFER is used with READ BUFFER as a diagnostic for testing the 1 megabyte buffer and the SCSI bus integrity of the HP C1533A.
+The data is placed into the data buffer, the mini buffer or the HP C1533A's controller memory depending on the Mode and Buffer ID fields of the command.
+When data is to be placed in the data buffer or mini buffer, the contents of the buffer are flushed to tape first.